 It may be a longtime or long-forgotten skill for some of us, but even in the age of tablets, our kids need to learn to type.
 Our Librarian/Technology teacher uses the online program called Typing.com designed to teach students starting in the the 3rd grade.

-“It’s the best program out there because it tracks the student’s progress,” says longtime Librarian/Technology Teacher Suzanne Frachetti.
+“It’s a good web-based program because it tracks the student’s progress,” says longtime Librarian/Technology Teacher Suzanne (Frachetti) Ramsey.
 “Teachers can log on to the Teacher Account to check individual student progress, amount of time spent practicing and that consistent accuracy is being achieved.”

 Let your kids practice at home:

-2) Wrists are not bent; elbows to fingers make a straight line to keyboard (teach them to avoid that “carpel tunnel” that comes from crooked wrists); fingers are slightly curved with tips resting on home row keys.
+3) Wrists are not bent; elbows to fingers make a straight line to keyboard (teach them to avoid that “carpel tunnel” that comes from crooked wrists); fingers are slightly curved with tips resting on home row keys.